Updated on March 3, 2023

-To add to your knowledge, anxiety is the most common mental disorder in the United States, and figures suggest that every one of five individuals suffers from anxiety.
+To add to your knowledge, anxiety is the most common mental disorder in the United States, and figures suggest that every one in five individuals suffers from anxiety.
 Feeling anxious before your exam or on your first day at the job is alright but constant feelings of fear, uneasiness, or worry sum up to anxiety disorder.
-These feelings accompany physical symptoms like headaches, fatigue, muscle tension, difficulty swallowing, trembling, sweating, irritability, etc. People suffering from anxiety often seek to avoid people and even certain places.
+These feelings accompany physical symptoms like headaches, chest pain, shortness of breath, dizziness or light-headedness, fatigue, muscle tension, difficulty swallowing, trembling, sweating, irritability, etc. People suffering from anxiety often seek to avoid people and even certain places.

 Supplements for Depression and Anxiety